LFilips/jhm-test/README.md

 # Scala-performance

-Simple project for the performance of different methods and code in scala, and to understand how to use micro benchmarking to test jvm code.
+Simple project for the performance of different methods and code in scala/java, and to understand how to use micro benchmarking to test jvm code.
 It uses the sbt-jmh plugin.

 ## How to Run

+First:

+`sbt clean compile`

-Run benchmark using
+Then run benchmark using

 `sbt jmh:run -i 20 -wi 10 -f1 -t1`.